mkocaoglu/mkocaoglu.github.io/_pages/CausalML.md

 <br/>

 # Acknowledgement
-Our lab is currently supported by funding from Adobe Research.
+Our lab is currently supported by funding from National Science Foundation (NSF), and Adobe Research.